qodo/TwitterX/core/components/twitterx/docs/readme.txt

-cache - how many seconds to cache the twitter data feed (default: 7200) screen_name - which user you want to load include_rts - should this include retweets (default: 1) cache_id - unique ID for caching in case you want to view multiple feeds or different feeds (default: TwitterX) toPlaceholder - a placeholder ID if you want to use content as a placeholder instead of outputting directly (default: '')
+cache - how many seconds to cache the twitter data feed (default: 7200) screen_name - which user you want to load include_rts - should this include retweets (default: 1) cache_id - unique ID for caching in case you want to view multiple feeds or different feeds (default: TwitterX_PAGEID) toPlaceholder - a placeholder ID if you want to use content as a placeholder instead of outputting directly (default: '')